Status: An ethnic group with a distinct language and culture, seeking greater autonomy within Azerbaijan.

 UNPO REPRESENTATION: The National Talysh Movement (NTM)

-The Talysh are represented at UNPO by the National Talysh Movement.
+The Talysh were represented at UNPO by the National Talysh Movement.
 They were admitted to UNPO as a member on 29 June 2014.

 The Talysh are the descendants of an indigenous population, whose distinct ethno-linguistic identity developed over a significant period of time.
 Today, the Talysh are subjected to forced linguistic assimilation and cultural alignment by the Azerbaijani and Iranian Governments.
 Talysh human rights and political activists face strong repression by the authorities.